nbailly721/nbailly721/README.md

 ---

-## **🌱 Current Project (In Progress)**
+🌱 **Projects**

-DNA Barcode Quality Control Pipeline (Python)
+**Most Recent Project: DNA Barcode Quality Control Pipeline (Python)**

-Description: Developing a fully dynamic and reusable pipeline to perform quality control of DNA sequences.
-Work is ongoing; no code or results posted yet.
+Provides a fully dynamic and reusable workflow to perform quality control and generate summary metrics of DNA sequences.
+Filters ambiguous, short, or duplicate sequences, produces removal and metrics reports, and visualizes sequence length, GC content, and removal reasons.

+**Current Project: Genomics Data Analysis with SQL in Python (VS Code)**
+Developing a genomics data analysis pipeline in Python using SQL to manage, query, and integrate large biodiversity datasets, enabling efficient exploration of sequence metadata, species variation, and downstream analyses.

 ---